wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 ## Grant permission to create audit log retention policies

-You must be assigned the Organization Configuration role in the Security & Compliance Center to create or modify an audit log retention policy.
+You must be assigned the Organization Configuration role in the Microsoft 365 Defender portal to create or modify an audit log retention policy.
 Here are the instructions for granting these permissions using PowerShell.

 1. Connect to Microsoft 365 Defender portal PowerShell using an account that already has access.
 1. Use the **Add-RoleGroupMember** cmdlet to add a user to the Organization Management role group.
 This example shows AlexW being added to the role group: